 I felt somewhat snooty making this – pestos seem inexplicably high-brow to me.
 Especially pesto made with the elegant curls of garlic tops.
 Am I wrong?

 Nevertheless, garlic scape pesto is wonderfully flavourful and very different from other pestos I’ve tried.
-This recipe had a slightly bitter aftertaste, so next time I’ll add a bit of agave nectar to sweeten things up.
-You don’t need to bother with the cheese – I don’t think it added anything here.
+This recipe had a slightly bitter aftertaste, so next time I’ll add a bit of maple syrup to sweeten things up.

-I tossed it over pasta, eating it warm for dinner and cold as pasta salad the next day with some chopped veggies.
+I tossed it over gluten-free pasta, eating it warm for dinner and cold the next day with some chopped veggies.
 Both were equally delicious.
 Just a word of warning: it’s very garlicky.
 Though garlic scapes are supposedly mild, I had to brush my teeth several times to get rid of the aftertaste!

 - ½ cup olive oil

 - 1 tsp lemon juice

 - Throw all ingredients into a food processor or blender and whirl until smooth.
 Add more oil (or water) as needed, depending on your desired consistency.
 Enjoy!